finalclass/construe/README.md

 If we specify 2 arguments then Object.defineProperties method is called.

-If we specify 3 arguments then Object.defineproperty method is called.
+If we specify 3 arguments then Object.defineProperty method is called.

 ### Additional descriptor features